Microbiology/ccontigs/README.md

 # ccontigs
 Detect contigs of complete circular genomes

+## Under the hood
+As circular viral genomes are completely sequenced and assembled, the end of the genome is immediately followed by a repeat of the beginning of the genome.
+By recognizing the repeated start region of the genome, we can identify circular genomes that were completed and began repeating.
+This program `ccontigs` closes the circular genomic contigs by indeitfying repeats.

 ## How to download
 Simply download the set of files by clicking the `releases` button above and downloading the compressed file.
 You are also of course free to clone or fork the repository.